"The Picnic: Harvest of the Zephyr", 2018

 This work was performed as three iterations at Park Church Co-op in Brooklyn, NY and as two roaming performances outdoors for Live Action 12 International Performance Art Festival in Gothenburg, Sweden.

 “The (American) Mother:

 Performance with sculptural ephemera.
 Approximately 20 minutes

-In this performance I performed several characters, divided audience by the color of their skin and broke a confederate plate with the help of an LGBT audience member of African American descent.
+This performance was created response to recent hateful events in Charlottesville, VA, and their unfortunate, horrific ripple effect in communities across the country, including Asbury Park, NJ.
+I performed several characters, divided the audience by the color of their skin, and broke a confederate plate with the help of a member of the audience.

 1. Bertha…enters with teapot, cup, saucer, spoon, newspaper, on table by mirror singing

 “Wake the fuck up”, Wake the fuck up, Wake the fuck up, I said it’s time to fight the sleep).

 2. Ms. Davis…enters and sits as old lady drinking tea, read paper